PaulRaUnite/opti-transport/README.md

 The package contains functions to solve [transportation problems](https://en.wikipedia.org/wiki/Transportation_theory_(mathematics)).
-It has minimal tax method to create starting solution and optimize function that finds cells by potential method and redistributes weights of transportation by cycle shift.
+It has minimal tax method to create starting solution and optimize function that finds negative cells by potential method and redistributes weights of transportation by cycle of the cell shift.

 ## Notes(or Problems)
 - the package doesn't provide concurrency.
 You CAN'T work